microsoft/vsts-zendesk-app/README.md

-# Visual Studio Team Services App for Zendesk
+# DevOps App for Zendesk

 ![master build](https://mseng.visualstudio.com/_apis/public/build/definitions/b924d696-3eae-4116-8443-9a18392d8544/6993/badge)

-> Get the [latest version](https://github.com/Microsoft/vsts-zendesk-app/releases) of the app
+> Get the [latest version](https://github.com/CieloCosta/devops-zendesk-app/releases) of the app

 Unite your customer support and development teams.
 Quickly create or link work items to tickets, enable efficient two-way communication, and stop using email to check status.

+> This is a fork of [https://github.com/Microsoft/vsts-zendesk-app](https://github.com/Microsoft/vsts-zendesk-app)

 ### Create work items for your engineers right from Zendesk

-With the Visual Studio Team Services app for Zendesk, users in Zendesk can quickly create a new work item from a Zendesk ticket.
+With the DevOps app for Zendesk, users in Zendesk can quickly create a new work item from a Zendesk ticket.

 ![img](images/zendesk-screen1.png)